Researchers Are Surprised By The Magnitude Of Venezuela's Health Crisis

 "It is surprising, the magnitude," says Spiegel, who is director of the Johns Hopkins Center for Humanitarian Health and a professor in the Department of International Health at the Bloomberg School.
 "The situation in Venezuela is dire."

-Things are so bad that, according to the report and other sources, patients who go the hospital need to bring not only their own food but also medical supplies like syringes and scalpels as well as their own soap and water.
+Things are so bad that, according to the report and other sources, patients who go to the hospital need to bring not only their own food but also medical supplies like syringes and scalpels as well as their own soap and water.

 "The international community must respond," Spiegel says.
 "Because millions of people are suffering."

 The government of Venezuela stopped publishing health statistics in 2017, so it can be difficult to track exactly how bad the crisis is.
 But by interviewing doctors and organizations within Venezuela, as well as migrants who recently fled the country and health officials in neighboring Colombia and Brazil, the researchers pieced together a detailed picture of the failing health system.
 Some of the data also come from the last official government health report, issued in 2017.
 (The health minister who released the report was promptly fired.)

 Diseases that are preventable with vaccines are making a major comeback throughout the country.
-Cases of measles and diphtheria, which were rare or nonexistent before the economic crisis, have surged to 9,300 and 2,500 cases respectively.
+Cases of measles and diphtheria, which were rare or nonexistent before the economic crisis, have surged to 9,300 and 2,500 respectively.

 Since 2009, confirmed cases of malaria increased from 36,000 to 414,000 in 2017.

-The ministry of health report from 2017 showed that maternal mortality had shot up by 65 percent in one year — from 456 women who died in 2015 to 756 women in 2016.
-At the same time, infant mortality rose by 30 percent — from 8,812 children under age one dying in 2015 to 11,466 children the following year.
+The Ministry of Health report from 2017 showed that maternal mortality had shot up by 65 percent in one year — from 456 women who died in 2015 to 756 women in 2016.
+At the same time, infant mortality rose by 30 percent — from 8,812 children under age 1 dying in 2015 to 11,466 children the following year.

-The rate of tuberculosis is the highest it's been in the country in the past four decades, with approximately 13,000 cases in 2017.
+The rate of tuberculosis is the highest it has been in the country in the past four decades, with approximately 13,000 cases in 2017.

 New HIV infections and AIDS-related deaths have increased sharply, the researchers write, in large part because the vast majority of HIV-positive Venezuelans no longer have access to antiretroviral medications.

-A recent report from the Pan American Health Organization estimated new HIV infections increased by 24 percent from 2010 to 2016, the last year the government published data.
-And nearly nine out of ten Venezuelans known to be living with HIV (69,308 of 79,467 people) were not receiving antiretroviral treatments.
+A recent report from the Pan American Health Organization estimated that new HIV infections increased by 24 percent from 2010 to 2016, the last year the government published data.
+And nearly 9 out of 10 Venezuelans known to be living with HIV (69,308 of 79,467 people) were not receiving antiretroviral treatments.

 In addition, the lack of HIV test kits may mean there are Venezuelans who are living with HIV but don't know it.